Embilipitiya: Transportation

 During the 1970s transportation to and from Embilipitiya was difficult.
 There were two or three buses from Embilipitiya to Ratnapura and there was no guarantee that they would be running daily.
 However, the transportation system developed significantly.
 There are buses from Embilipitiya to Ratnapura and Colombo every five minutes and the Embilipitiya bus station is one of the busiest in Southern and Sabaragamuwa region.
 With the construction of the Southern Expressway, the expressway will be accessible through the Barawakumbuka entrance via Embilipitiya.

 Education

-Before 1970, Embilipitiya was one of the areas where there were poor education facilities.
-However, Embilipitiya eventually got better schools.
-Bodhiraja International School is the only school in Sabaragamuwa Sri Lanka It is a good English medium college.
-Newly established Embilipitiya Technical College brought new hopes to school leavers in the area.
-[Due to the rapid development of the education network in the area, Embilipitiya produced highly skilled and educated people.
-Thousands of doctors, engineers, lawyers, post graduate scientists, university professors and also reputed sportsmen and sportswomen hail from Embilipitiya.

-Schools within Embilipitiya Urban council area include Embilipitiya President's College, Embilipitiya Maha Vidyalaya, Sri Bodhiraja International College, Embilipitiya Junior Secondary School, Moraketiya Maha Vidyalaya, Halmillaketiya Maha Vidyalaya, and Modrawana Maha Vidyalaya.
+Schools within Embilipitiya Urban council area include Embilipitiya Technical College, Embilipitiya President's College, Embilipitiya Maha Vidyalaya, Sri Bodhiraja International College, Embilipitiya Junior Secondary School, Moraketiya Maha Vidyalaya, Halmillaketiya Maha Vidyalaya, and Modrawana Maha Vidyalaya.

 Infrastructure

 Embilipitya has branches of almost all private and public banks and also the town is served by number of supermarket chains.

 Urban Council

 Embilipitiya became an urban council in 2006 and it is the only urban council in Sri Lanka to be promoted from village council and it is one of the three urban councils (Kegalle, Balangoda and Embilipitiya) in Sabaragamuwa province.